Skytheredhead/7degreesofwikipedia/README.md

-6 degrees of wikipedia but faster and better looking
+6 degrees of wikipedia optimized